 There are some ways to get a life insurance policy without a medical exam.
 For example, if you are under 40 years old and are buying a small amount of life insurance coverage (low death benefit), you may be given a policy with no medical examination requirement.
 Be forewarned, however, as these no-exam life insurance policies also consider those with poor health when these policy rates are set.
 A life insurance policy issued without a medical exam will sometimes cost more money than a policy issued with full underwriting.
 A policy issued without a health exam is simply considered a higher risk for the insurance company.

 The most common way to get a life insurance policy without a medical examination is to get life insurance through your employer.
 These employer-sponsored plans are group policies that typically offer a multiple of your salary as the death benefit.
 This is often the most economical way to get life insurance coverage, but it is usually not sufficient to cover all of your needs.
+These are a form of group life insurance, which does not typically require any sort of underwriting.

 What Do Insurance Companies Check For In The Medical Exam?